cardsorg/Elo/README.md

 # Elo
-Elo is a C++ header-only implementation of the Elo rating system.
+Elo is a C++11 header-only implementation of the Elo rating system.
 Since Elo is header-only, it is very easy to add Elo to your project.
 Elo is licensed under the MIT License.
 See the `LICENSE` file for more details.

 For each player being rated, initialize a Player object: